IndabaConsultores/sql-definition-support/README.md

 SQLDClassPathLoader.loadSqlds("com.test");
 ...
 ```
-Where you need to acces to a query instantiate a QueryDefinition class with the quierie's key
+Where you need to acces to a query instantiate a QueryDefinition class with the query's key

 ```java
 ...